PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Build

+Choose an installation path.

-Pick an installation path - this is where the final `PolyMC.app` will be constructed when you run `make install`.
+This is where the final `PolyMC.app` will be constructed when you run `make install`.
 Supply it as the `CMAKE_INSTALL_PREFIX` argument during CMake configuration.
-By default, it's in the dist folder under PolyMC
+By default, it's in the dist folder, under PolyMC.

 ```
 mkdir build